0satoken/kappaTNG/README.md

 ## Attribution
-We ask those who use the kappaTNG suite to cite the paper:
+We kindly ask those who use the kappaTNG suite to cite the paper:
 [Osato, Liu, and Haiman (2020)](https://arxiv.org/abs/2010.xxxxx).
-The bibtex entry of the paper is [TBA]
+The bibtex entry of the paper is: [TBA].

 ## Copyright